Cassie818/MsaPhylo/README.md

 ## Citation

-If you are using the MSA Transformer for Phylogenetic Reconstruction, please consider citing:
+If you are using the MSA Transformer for phylogenetic reconstruction, please consider citing:

+## Contact

+Feel free to contact me if you have any questions about phylogenetic reconstruction.